-Throughout the RFP process, technical communications and coordination with Respondents submitting EPC Proposals ("EPC Respondents") will be managed separately from the RFP Administration Team.
+Throughout the RFP process, technical communications and coordination with Respondents submitting EPC Proposals ("EPC Respondents") will be managed separately from the RFP

+Administration Team.
 PNM has assigned a representative from PNM's Generation Engineering team to coordinate with and respond to Respondents offering EPC Proposals ("EPC Proposal Facilitator").
 The EPC Proposal Facilitator and their consultant, HDR Engineering, Inc. (together, the "EPC Support Team") will be responsible for providing all existing site technical information, resolving EPC technical Bid clarifications, technical review of EPC Bids, and support of the Bid evaluation process.
 The EPC Support Team will not be involved in or be aware of any market-based Bids received in response to the RFP process.
-As with the RFP Administration Team, PNM's Supply Chain Sourcing Team, via PNM Sourcing's public site will be the main point of contact for EPC Respondents during the RFP process and all correspondence must be directed through the RFP event "101-GENALL-2021-EPC" unless otherwise directed.
+As with the RFP Administration Team, PNM's Supply Chain Sourcing Team, via PNM Sourcing's site will be the main point of contact for EPC Respondents during the RFP process and all correspondence must be directed as a private message utilizing the option "Ask a Question" under the Q&A Board in the RFP event "101-GENALL-2022-EPC" unless otherwise directed.